Discrete random walks on the group Sol: Singular harmonic measures

 \end{theorem}

-Estimation of dimension in terms of entropy and speed is classical (see for instance \cite{LSL2} for discrete subgroups of $SL(2,\C)$, and \cite{KLeP} for $SL(d,\R)$).
+Estimation of dimension in terms of entropy and speed is classical (see for instance \cite{LSL2} for discrete subgroups of $SL(2,\C)$, \cite{KLeP} for $SL(d,\R)$ and the expository introduction of \cite{KLeP} for more information about when the above inequality holds).
 In the case of free groups, the Hausdorff dimension of the harmonic measure is precisely equal to the asymptotic entropy divided by the speed (see Ledrappier \cite{L}).
 However the inequality of Theorem \ref{Cantor} has to be strict in the case $h_\m/|\a|>1$, since the Hausdorff dimension of $\n$ cannot exceed the dimension $1$ of the boundary $\partial Sol$.

 In order to estimate the dimension of $\n$, we use the following lemma (see \cite{P}, Theorem 7.1.
 Chapter 2, pp. 42):

 \begin{lemma}[Frostman] Let $B_{r}(x)$ denotes the ball of radius $r$ centered at $x$.
 If for $\n$-a.e. $x$, the inequalities